tfnaylor/peoples-online-republic/README.md

 ## Purpose

-The Peoples Online Republic (POR) is a non-profit organization that might best be described as a virtual/online country, founded on basic principals of social responsibility and civility.
-Rather than holding physical territory (land, borders, etc.), the POR holds and collectively manages online properties, collectively referred to as our [technology platform](platform.md).
+The Peoples Online Republic (POR) is a non-profit organization that might best be described as a virtual/online nation, founded on basic principals of social responsibility and reason.
+Rather than holding physical territory (land, borders, etc.), the POR holds online properties, collectively referred to as our [technology platform](platform.md).

 POR members are referred to as Citizens and must accept and adhere to the POR [Organizing Principals](organizing-principals.md) in order to maintain citizenship.
 POR Citizens are able to vote on initiatives, policies and online platform features using a simple online, majority rules system.